-While this is still much the case in the protocol area which only allows you to switch between UDP and TCP, there have been some new additions.
+While this is still much the case in the protocol area which allows you to switch between OpenVPN UDP and OpenVPN TCP, there have been some new additions, namely the Lightway protocol.

-Namely, the ‘Split Tunneling' feature that allows you to set specific apps to fall outside the VPN connection (when connected) and a new ‘Network Protection' feature that acts as a Kill Switch and allows you to remain connected to your local networks.
+Namely, the ‘Split Tunneling' feature that allows you to set specific apps to fall outside the VPN connection (when connected) and a new ‘Network Protection' or ‘Network Lock' feature that acts as a Kill Switch and allows you to remain connected to your local networks.

 If you're a user of either the iPhone or iPad, then you're also catered for.

 The app sports a much similar layout to their Android counterpart and also looks visually identical to their desktop apps.

 We especially like this because it allows you to move seamlessly between devices.
 Some other providers have different designs for each device type which can become confusing.

 Again, connect was easy to make by clicking the large ‘Power Button' which connects you to the nearest and most efficient ExpressVPN server.

 Selecting a different country is also straightforward and each country is split into various locations or you can use their ‘Recommended' list.

 A neat feature that stood out is you can take advantage of a 7-day free trial which isn't available on other platforms.
 You'll need to cancel before the 7-days elapses.
 Otherwise, you'll be charged but it's a great way to try the service without payment.

 The ExpressVPN iOS apps make use of the IKEv2 protocol only so if you need access to another type of protocol, you'll need to set it up manually.
 However, this is more a limitation of iOS rather than the ExpressVPN app.